This article provides answers for InVision V7. Not sure which version you're using? Find out.

 InVision V7 prerequisites

 Initial refresh: As part of your update to InVision V7, your work will not be automatically moved over for you.
 That means you'll need to re-upload your existing projects—prototypes, freehands, and boards—from the legacy version of InVision (V6) to your new team on V7.
 This should only take a couple minutes.
 Your work will always be available in V6.

 Data created in InVision V7 is not backward compatible: After the transition, all of your InVision V6 projects will be accessible on the new InVision V7 platform.
 If necessary, we are able to move your team back to InVision V6, but please note that any new work created in InVision V7 cannot be moved back to InVision V6.

-Updated Studio and Craft: For the best experience, please update Studio and Craft to their latest respective versions prior to the transition.
+Updated Craft: For the best experience, please update to the latest version of Craft prior to the transition.

 InVision V7 feature availability

 Some InVision V6 features are not currently supported in InVision V7 due to low usage:

 Now called highlighted comments, this feature has been modified for additional flexibility in V7.
 You can use highlighted comments as tour guides, plus you can now select colors to establish comment categories that streamline communication.

 You can achieve similar functionality by using Craft to export assets from Sketch so they appear in the Inspect Assets tab.